dcanadillas/waypoint-spring-petclinic/README.md

 [HashiCorp Waypoint](https://waypointproject.io) is an exciting new solution to deploy your apps from Development to Production with a very easy opinionated lifecycle, from any platform to any environment.

-I have created this repo to show a waypoint release pipeline using a well known Spring demo application like [Spring Petclinic]().
+I have created this repo to show a waypoint release pipeline using a well known Spring demo application like [Spring Petclinic](https://github.com/spring-projects/spring-petclinic).

 ## Requirements

 * A Kubernetes cluster.
-I will show here a local cluster with Minikube, but you can also use some other local Kubernetes solutions like [Rancher K3s]() or [MicroK8s]()
+I will show here a local cluster with Minikube, but you can also use some other local Kubernetes solutions like [Rancher K3s](https://k3s.io/) or [MicroK8s](https://microk8s.io/)
-* The waypoint binary.
-You can download it [from here]()
+* The Waypoint binary.
+You can download it [from here](https://www.waypointproject.io/downloads)
-* Docker installed in your machine
+* [Docker](https://www.docker.com/get-started) installed in your machine
 * Some shell experience would be helpful, but not needed

 That's all!